About Selby & Friends

 Our 2019 Season marked 30 years since pianist Kathryn Selby returned home from the US and began creating concerts around Australia.
 S&F is thrilled so many who joined Kathy then are still enjoying our concerts now and we are always delighted to welcome new patrons to our extended ‘family’!

-The current 2020 season has been interrupted by COVID-19, but our concerts are continuing through filmed live performances presented online.
-Selby & Friends is still welcoming back many old friends with whom we have shared memorable moments and introducing brilliant young Australian guests as part of Kathy’s program of supporting young artists on their professional journey.
+The 2020 season was interrupted by COVID-19, but our concerts continued through filmed live performances presented online and available through our Online Concert Content page here on the website.
+Selby & Friends is still welcoming back many old friends with whom we have shared wonderful moments of music-making and introducing brilliant young Australian guests as part of Kathy’s program of supporting young artists on their professional journey.

-"Tight ensemble work and three master musicians at the top of their game ensured that this was an excellent evening of chamber music featuring works seldom heard." - Daily Telegraph, March 2018
+"Tight ensemble work and three master musicians at the top of their game ensured that this was an excellent evening of chamber music featuring works seldom heard." - Daily Telegraph

 “Put all … elements of this night together and you had a solid taste of Beethoven’s accomplishment across a productive span of 22 years, delivered with remarkably few slips and an impressive breadth of interpretative insight.” – Clive O’Connell, September 2016